gladzhang/ART/README.md

 ## Testing
 ### Test on SR
 #### Test with ground-truth images
-1. Please download the corresponding testing datasets and put them in the folder `datasets\SR`.
-Download the corresponding models and put them in the folder `experiments\pretrained_models`.
+1. Please download the corresponding testing datasets and put them in the folder `datasets/SR`.
+Download the corresponding models and put them in the folder `experiments/pretrained_models`.
 2. Follow the instructions below to begin testing our ART model.
 ```bash
 # ART model for image SR. You can find corresponding results in Table 2 of the main paper.